trallard/cfep/cfep-26.md

 that are too large to be done by a volunteer in a reasonable amount of time.

-Funding can be used for items beyond people's time, for example, expenses for in-person developer sprints, hosted hardware for benchmarking or specialized development work.
+Funding can be used for items beyond people's time, for example, expenses for in-person developer sprints, hosted hardware for packaging or benchmarking, or specialized development work.

 ### Whom to pay